yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 ![main components](../../assets/images/dsp-int-guide/dsp-int-guide-image-06.png)

-For the API calls in this section **Order Transfer**, the Integration Layer needs to authenticate using Co.
+For the API calls, the Integration Layer needs to authenticate using Co.
 B’s Dispatcher credentials.
 This is typically done by including the COMPANY_SLUG and the Dispatcher’s ACCESS_TOKEN in the HTTP header.

 <!-- theme: info -->